 The poor animal’s body is fully pierced by arrows.
 It is alone and injured in the middle of the forest.
 Frida painted this picture after a spinal surgery that would supposedly lessen her pain, but on the contrary, it brought even more backaches.
 In the lower left corner of the work, Frida scrawled the word “karma,” meaning “fate.”

-Many elements make this work: Mexican representations of the day and night, the moon and the sun, life and death, Mother Nature.
+Frida Kahlo paintings appear in multiple everyday objects, such as banknotes and stamps.
+In “The loving embrace of the Universe”, included in the note abobe, elements abound: Mexican representations of the day and night, the moon and the sun, life and death, Mother Nature.
 In the center of the picture we see Frida hugging a naked and childish Diego, illustrating the great love she had for her husband — a love that was changing shape.
-At the same time, the image reminds us of Frida’s inability to procreate, which undoubtedly was the great wound in her life.
+At the same time, the image reminds us of Frida’s inability to procreate, which undoubtedly was the greatest wound in her life.